VyasGuru/IT-314/Sprint 2/codes/README.md

 ## Overview

-This folder contains all scripts required to **initialize, configure, and populate** the MongoDB database used in the *Real Estate Listing Platform* project.
+This folder contains all scripts required to **initialize, configure, and populate** the MongoDB database.

 The setup automates:
 1. **Connection and configuration** of the MongoDB client.